Skip to content

 Free Neutron Decay

-With this in mind, we can make our calculations:
+With the above in mind, we can make our calculations:

 • We get that the neutron is 1838.68 times more massive than an electron.